-Stanley integrates work in operations management, marketing, and economics to understand how and under what conditions can retailers best distribute their products and services to the end consumers.
-His research primarily uses archival data and adopts an interdisciplinary perspective to improve operations’ theory and practice.
+Stanley’s research primarily uses archival data and adopts an interdisciplinary perspective to improve operations’ theory and practice.
 As part of his research efforts, he has worked with Imperfect Foods, Amazon U.K., Tesco, Ocado, Alliance Boots, Argos, and Unilever, amongst others.
 Stanley has been a visiting scholar at the W.P.
 Carey School of Business and an affiliate member at the MIT Megacity Logistics Lab.
 He is a Charter Mentor of the Branchfood network, the largest community of food entrepreneurs and innovators in New England.

 Prior to entering academia, Stanley spent several years in the defence industry and have assumed varying roles, eventually rising to become Head Engineering and Operations Group at the Ministry of Defence.
 Previous roles included Intelligence Analyst, Human Resources Manager, Lead Engineer, and Technical Consultant with portfolio in wireless and satellite communication, and information technology.
 He has significant experience in project management, system life-cycle management, and lean six sigma techniques.